 "SaaS is a natural fit for smaller call centers that want enterprise-type support capabilities, including self-service," he wrote.
 For a business with an already-established systems infrastructure, there probably isn't anything unique about SaaS.
 For self-service in particular, on-premise platform options might make more sense.
 Call centers looking for speech analytics software might take advantage of SaaS technology without having to invest in that newly emerging field.

-Read about one government agency's hybrid CRM deployment.
+Read about one government agency's

 SaaS CRM software implementation